seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 As new into the world, strange, unacquainted:
 I do beseech you, as in way of taste,
 To give me now a little benefit,
-Out of those many register’d in promise,
+Out of those many register'd in promise,
 Which, you say, live to come in my behalf.

 **AGAMEMNON**
 What wouldst thou of us, Trojan? make demand.

 **CALCHAS**
-You have a Trojan prisoner, call’d Antenor,
+You have a Trojan prisoner, call'd Antenor,
 Yesterday took: Troy holds him very dear.
-Oft have you–often have you thanks therefore–
+Oft have you--often have you thanks therefore--
 Desired my Cressid in right great exchange,
 Whom Troy hath still denied: but this Antenor,
 I know, is such a wrest in their affairs